Tagliatti/NetBarcode/README.md

 ## License

 NetBarcode is shared under the MIT license.
 This means you can modify and use it however you want, even for comercial use.
-But please give this the Github repo a ⭐️.
+But please give this repository a ⭐️.